patrikx3/openwrt-insomnia/docs/wps.md

 https://openwrt.org/docs/user-guide/wifi_configuration#wps_options

-It is only working, if only these are built in the firmware: ```hostapd-common wpad-mini```, nothing other like that.
-If not, it will not work.

 There were some changes.
 So this is how it works with ```23.05.0-rc2```.

 Minimal steps needed to get WPS running: